 How We Help

-Imagine you’re a child who has been removed from your home because your parents aren’t doing their job.
-You’ve been taken from the only people you’ve known for the first few years of your life and sent to live with strangers who you are told will care for you.
+Imagine you’re a child who has been removed from your home because your family has experienced crisis and requires intervention.
+You’ve been taken from the only people you’ve ever known and may be sent to live with strangers who you are told will care for you.
 You are facing a series of complex, confusing court proceedings where your future is decided by a judge based on information gathered by social workers and lawyers.

 But who is looking out for you?

 A volunteer advocate is appointed to advocate for a child that has experienced abuse or neglect and has the child’s best interests.
 The advocate become the “eyes and ears” of the court, making independent, objective recommendations to the judge based on the information they have gathered through meeting with the child and his or her parents, foster parents, social workers, school teachers, therapists and more.